ccummings/canjs-contacts-tutorial/part1/part1.md

 ## Models

 A model is one way to represent data in our application.
 We need two models: one for contacts and one for categories.
-Add this code directly below the array in `contacts.js`:
+Add this code directly below the arrays in `contacts.js`:

 ```js
 Contact = can.Model({